vippsas/vipps-checkout/vipps-checkout-api.md

 ## Checkout Features

-Explains the high level features of Vipps Checkout.
+Explains the high level features of Checkout.

-### Vipps Checkout API
+### Checkout API

-Vipps Checkout works around the concept of a _session_, which has a time to live of one hour.
+Checkout works around the concept of a _session_, which has a time to live of one hour.
 The API exposes endpoints for the merchant to interact with a session.
 These include:

 - session initiation
 - session status
 - session cancellation

-### Vipps Checkout frontend
+### Checkout frontend

 Once a session is created, it is to be opened inside an iFrame embedded on the merchant website.
 The iFrame loads a web application that fetches all necessary information about the session from Vipps.